 Getting there – You can make a day trip exploring the region.
 Rent a motorbike or car in Kuching.

 How was it? – Really enjoyable day trip out of Kuching!

-Many people go to Borneo to see the famous orangutan, the man of the jungle.
+Many people go to Borneo to see the endangered orangutan, the man of the jungle.
 Tragically, they are very hard to find in nature as their home has been largely deforested.
 If you’re in the Kuching area, you can easily visit Semenggoh Nature Reserve to see semi-wild orangutans.
 If you want to see truly wild orangutans, Batang Ai National Park, which is known to have a larger orangutan population, is your best bet.

 Semenggoh Nature Reserve